-Since 1985, Volunteer Kamloops has recruited and refereed volunteers to our members who could be a non profit organization or any one taking on a volunteer project in the community.
+Since 1985, Volunteer Kamloops has recruited and referred volunteers to our members who could be a non-profit organization or anyone taking on a volunteer project in the community.
 We are a Registered Charity (132712670RR0001) and a BC Society with our own voluntary Board of Directors.

 We currently provide three main programs

 To link or integrate mental health consumers with community organizations in a way that promotes their involvement and enhances community awareness about various mental health issues.

 We would like to thank Interior Health for their support in our twelfth year of providing this program.

 The FOCUS Program assists adults 19 and over who are challenged by mental health concerns to find suitable volunteer placements.
 Conditions may include depression, anxieties, or any other mental health condition.

 In addition, the Therapeutic Volunteer Program is a specialized program for those diagnosed with a mental illness and meeting the admission guidelines of the program.
 It is a long-term program and has limited intake numbers each year.